 New Books are Blooming

-Springtime is just around the corner and these new books are blooming with hilarious and human tales about life.
+Springtime is here and these new books are blooming with hilarious and human tales about life.
 What do you get when Elvis, Lucy, Vance, Nelson and Nadia share their stories?
 Books to add to your ‘must read’ list.

 1. Rabbit Cake by Annie Hartnett